top of page

 Narrative/Storytelling

-Telling a story will be key in this category.
+(Choose your genre) Telling a story will be key in this category!
 Creativity and originality will also play a role along with cinematography techniques.
-Films in this category can be executed either as fiction or experimental/artistic.
-Style and genre of the narrative will be up to the student to decide but it must follow a story arc in 3 minutes or less.
+Films in this category can be executed as fiction or experimental/ artistic.

 Public Service Announcement (PSA)

-Something that informs the general public in a memorable way.
-Needs to have good sources and the key message is conveyed clearly to the viewer.
+A PSA is a presentation that informs the general public in a memorable way.
+It needs to have good sources and the key message is conveyed clearly to the viewer.
 The PSA category should take a public service announcement approach focusing on a topic backed by research and data, know your audience to present the information in the best way, have a hook something “newsworthy” and a well planned script.

 Judges reserve the right to disqualify a film if it does not present content in keeping with a catholic school environment and teachings.